jt-traub/kotlantis/README.md

 Lemuria is a re-implemenation of the [Atlantis](https://github.com/Atlantis-PBEM/Atlantis) PBeM game engine in [Kotlin](https://kotlinlang.org)

 The name Lemuria was chosen as it, like Atlantis, is a sunken island of yore.
+It is, to the Pacific ocean, what Atlantis is to the Atlantic ocean.

-The intent is for this to be a report-format / order-format compatible reimplmentation of the code being used for Atlantis New Origins V5 (and newer).
+The intent is for this to be a report-format / order-format compatible reimplementation of the code being used for Atlantis New Origins V5 (and newer).

 This code is developed and licensed under a Creative Commons 4.0 License (CC BY-NC-SA 4.0).